Elon Musk sells $7B in Tesla shares ahead of Twitter fight – KION546

 Musk is by far the largest individual shareholder in both Tesla and Twitter.

-Shares of Tesla rose almost 2% before the opening bell Wednesday.
-Shares of Twitter Inc., up 16% in the past month with most believing Musk faces long-shot odds of success in court, jumped another 3%.
+Shares of Tesla rose 4% to close Wednesday at $883.07.
+Shares of Twitter Inc. jumped 3.7% to close at $44.43, and are up 36% since July 11, with most believing Musk faces long-shot odds of success in court.

 Musk countersued Twitter last week, accusing the company of fraud over his aborted $44 billion acquisition.
 He claimed that Twitter held back critical information and misled his team about the size of its user base.